tmo1/sms-ie/MESSAGE-FILTERING.md

 # Message Filtering

-Sms Import / Export currently implements a rudimentary but powerful mechanism for filtering messages when exporting or wiping them.
+Sms Import / Export currently implements a rudimentary but powerful mechanism for filtering messages when exporting, wiping, or counting them.
 In order to use this mechanism effectively, it is important to understand how Android stores messages internally and how SMS I/E accesses them.

 ## Background